The North Avenue Irregulars

-The North Avenue Irregulars is a 1979 American comedy crime film produced by Walt Disney Productions, distributed by Buena Vista Distribution Company, and starring Edward Herrmann, Barbara Harris, Cloris Leachman, Karen Valentine and Susan Clark.
-Don Tait wrote the screenplay, which was loosely based on the Rev. Albert Fay Hill's memoir of fighting the mob in New Rochelle, New York, in the 1960s.
+The North Avenue Irregulars is a 1979 American comedy crime film produced by Walt Disney Productions, distributed by Buena Vista Distribution Company and starring Edward Herrmann, Barbara Harris, Cloris Leachman, Karen Valentine and Susan Clark.
+Don Tait wrote the screenplay, which was loosely based on the Rev. Albert Fay Hill's memoir of fighting the mob in New Rochelle, New York in the 1960s.
 The film was released as Hill's Angels in the United Kingdom.

 Plot

-Reverend Michael Hill (Edward Herrmann) and his two children arrive in New Campton, a fictional town in California.
+Reverend Michael Hill and his two children arrive in New Campton, a fictional town in California.
 He is there to serve as the new minister at the North Avenue Presbyterian Church.
-The secretary and music director for the church, Anne (Susan Clark), is wary of the changes Hill intends to implement.
-He wants to the congregation to become involved in the church's activities.
-He asks Mrs. Rose Rafferty (Patsy Kelly, in her final movie role) to handle the church's sinking fund, which consisted of $1,206 ($4,967 in 2022 dollars).
+The secretary and music director for the church, Anne, is wary of the changes Hill intends to implement.
+He wants the congregation to become involved in the church's activities.
+He asks Mrs. Rose Rafferty to handle the church's sinking fund, which consisted of $1,206 ($5,622 in 2025 dollars).
 It turns out being an awful mistake, because she has a husband who is a reckless gambler.

-On his first Sunday, Reverend Hill learns from Mrs. Rafferty that her husband Delaney (Douglas Fowley) bet all the sinking fund money on a horse race.
+On his first Sunday, Reverend Hill learns from Mrs. Rafferty that her husband Delaney bet all the sinking fund money on a horse race.
 Hill delivers a sermon less than 15 seconds long, then rapidly escorts Mrs. Rafferty out the church as astonished worshipers watch.
-She leads him to the bookie, hidden behind a dry-cleaning shop owned by Sam the Tailor (Carl Ballantine), and meets Harry the Hat (Alan Hale, Jr.), who recommends that Hill let the bet ride.
+She leads him to the bookie, hidden behind a dry-cleaning shop owned by Sam the Tailor, and meets Harry the Hat, who recommends that Hill let the bet ride.
 Hill's horse, Sundae Treat, loses and he is thrown out of the betting parlor.
 Hill summons the police, but the booking joint has been skillfully removed.

 That evening, Reverend Hill delivers a tirade against the organized crime in the city during a local television broadcast.
 He is chastised by his presbytery superiors for the tirade, and is urged to go out and build church membership in the area.
 His only success is with a rock band called Strawberry Shortcake, whom he recruits to "jazz up" the music at church.
 Anne resigns as music director.
-Then, two treasury agents for the US government arrive: Marvin Fogleman (Michael Constantine) and Tom Voohries (Steve Franken).
+Then, two treasury agents for the US government arrive: Marvin Fogleman and Tom Voohries.
 They want Hill to help them close down the gambling racket by recruiting some men from the church to place bets that the agents will watch.
 Hill cannot find any men to help, but he forms the idea to recruit women.
 Five women from his congregation attempt to place bets in the company of the Treasury agents, which results in clumsy disaster.